+GUIDELINES

-GUIDELINES Donors must relinquish control over any funds they donate to NPT.
+Donors must relinquish control over any funds they donate to NPT.
 If a donor recommends a grant to a scholarship fund and retains the right to select the recipient of the scholarship, this is evidence of retained donor control, which can jeopardize the donor's tax deduction.

 Grants to support scholarship programs may be approved as long as donors, DAF advisors and related parties do not control the selection process and family members are ineligible to receive scholarships.

-Donors, DAF advisors and related parties may participate in a committee that determines scholarship recipients so long as they do not comprise or have a right to appoint a majority of the votes on the committee. \bigtriangledown PERMISSIBLE You may recommend a grant for the purpose of supporting a scholarship program administered by a charity, so long as the donor does not determine the selection of recipients. \bigotimes NOT PERMISSIBLE Grants cannot support scholarships where you or members of your family have control (including the right to appoint a majority of the voting power of a committee) over the selection of scholarship recipients or where family members are eligible recipients.
+Donors, DAF advisors and related parties may participate in a committee that determines scholarship recipients so long as they do not comprise a majority of the votes on the committee.

+PERMISSIBLE

+You may recommend a grant for the purpose of supporting a scholarship program administered by a charity, so long as the donor does not determine the selection of recipients.

+NOT PERMISSIBLE

+Grants cannot support scholarships where you or members of your family have control over the selection of scholarship recipients or where family members are eligible recipients.

+TIPS FOR MANAGING YOUR CHARITABLE GIVING (CONT.)